IBMDeveloperNYC/Pi-Sense-HAT-Node-RED/README.md

 ```

-> To learn more go to the node-RED website [https://nodered.org/](https://nodered.org/)
+> For in depth information take a look at the [ official Node-RED website https://nodered.org/](https://nodered.org/)

 </details>